 functional groups

 It is important to be able to identify functional groups in organic molecules since they are the entities that have function and undergo chemical change.
 There are around 15 important functions that must be memorized over the two semesters, many of them being used later in Biochemistry and Polymer Chemistry.
-Examples of groups from the first semester are given below and both semesters are summarized in the video.
+Examples of first semester groups are below and both semesters are summarized in the video.

 Alkyl Halides